 It was suggested to review the proposals on layer id before making any recommendations.

 The basic philosophy of N0067 and N0051 is to be more efficient in the use of NUH values by not requiring simple assignment of contiguous integer bits to syntax elements.
 There was support for this general concept.

+Discussed again after track review of BoG report about JVET-N0823 recommendation.

+This contribution has fewer reserved NUTs than N0823 would enable.
+There are still about 13 total NUT values remaning if the different categories are added together, plus 4 unspecified.
+We may want to adjust the ranges of VCL and non-VCL values at a later time if additional NUT values are assigned.

+In this contribution, the 3 bits allocated to TID are still retained as fixed bit fields, but are sometimes required to be equal to 1.

+The BoG recommends to adopt either this contribution or N0823.

 JVET-N0823 AHG17: First octet of NAL unit header without forbidden_zero_bit [S. Wenger, B. Choi (Tencent), M. M. Hannuksela, K. Kammachi-Sreedhar (Nokia)] [late]